shark8me/nenapu/README.md

-# sleaf
+# nenapu

-A Clojure library designed to ... well, that part is up to you.
+An example of using Clojure to run a classifier on a dataset that too large to fit in memory.

 ## Usage

-FIXME
+"lein gorilla"

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Kiran Karkera

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.